nwg-piotr/nwg-iso/README.md

 ## Post-installation

-On first run of as well sway, as Hyprland, the shell config utility will be auto-started.
+Find the 'Shell settings' item in the top panel menu.
 Review your settings here.
-Pay attention to the keyboard layout and Applications settings.
-Uncheck the 'Show on startup` box and apply, for the config utility not to be auto-started any longer.

 ![2023-09-16-001157_hypr_screenshot](https://github.com/nwg-piotr/nwg-iso/assets/20579136/a11a9786-558e-4567-a7f4-8b2a5226032c)